Historical Calendar

 Here is the date of this day in various countries

-The year in which the Gregorian calendar was adopted for each country is interesting as 10 or more days are missing.
-The changeover years were as follows:
+The calendar for year in which the change from Julian to Gregorian calendar was made is interesting as 10 or more dates will be missing.
+The changeover years for some of the countries were as follows:

 1582 - France (later in the year),